-Students who wish to participate in co-op must meet the eligibility requirements and follow the guidelines that follow.
-Co-op is not guaranteed for any student; students must compete and be selected for a limited number of co-op opportunities.
-These guidelines apply to all graduate students in the College of Engineering.
+Students who wish to participate in co-op must meet the eligibility requirements and follow the guidelines below.
+Co-op is not guaranteed for any student; students must take responsibility to engage in the search process, and co-op employers select candidates to interview and hire for a limited number of co-op opportunities.
+These requirements and guidelines apply to all graduate students in the College of Engineering.

-- Meet the minimum GPA and minimum semester-hour requirements for their program described in the table below, as applicable
+- Meet the minimum GPA for their program described in the table below, as applicable.

 - Have at least one term left in their program after completing co-op (i.e., students must return to Northeastern to take courses for at least one term prior to graduating)